daiiz/chrome-apps-launcher/README.md

 # Chrome Apps Launcher (by daiiz)
-Load this project as unpacked chrome extension at chrome://extensions/
+Load this project as "Unpacked chrome extension" at [chrome://extensions/]